-We've been involved in hundreds of home cinema and media room projects over the years, with varying amounts of design input.
-Based on all that, here are some of our best design tips, and classic mistakes to avoid.
+I've been involved in countless home cinema and media room projects over the years, with varying amounts of design input.
+Based on all that, here are some of my best design tips, and classic pitfalls to avoid.

 Home Cinema do's: